Monté Morris: Detroit Pistons (2023–2024)

 On July 6, 2023, Morris was traded to the Detroit Pistons in exchange for a future second-round pick.
 Due to a lengthy recovery from a quadriceps injury to begin the 2023–24 season, Morris played in just six games for the Pistons before being dealt away at the NBA trade deadline.

 Minnesota Timberwolves (2024)

 On February 8, 2024, Morris was traded to the Minnesota Timberwolves in exchange for Troy Brown Jr., Shake Milton and a 2030 second-round pick.

 Phoenix Suns (2024–2025)

-On July 5, 2024, Morris signed with the Phoenix Suns.
+On July 5, 2024, Morris signed with the Phoenix Suns on a minimum deal.
 He made 45 appearances for the Suns during the 2024–25 NBA season, averaging 5.2 points, 1.5 rebounds, and 1.6 assists.

 Indiana Pacers (2025)

 On September 23, 2025, Morris agreed to a contract with the Indiana Pacers.
 However, two days later it was announced that the team would not sign Morris due to a calf strain.
 On November 6, Morris officially signed with the Pacers following the release of Mac McClung.
-Morris was waived by the Pacers on November 20, 2025.
+Morris was waived by the Pacers on November 20.

+Olympiacos (2025–2026)

+On December 10, 2025, Morris signed with Olympiacos of the Greek Basketball League (GBL) and the EuroLeague until the end of the season.
+On July 2, 2026, the team officially announced they had parted ways with Morris.